nep-pack/NonlinearEigenproblems.jl/README.md

 # How to use it?

-It's easy on the current stable julia release (0.6.4).
-Installation in a one-liner:
+We are currently in a transition phase to Julia 1.0 (or 0.7).
+Stay tuned.

+On julia 0.6.4 you can install it by running
 ```
 julia> Pkg.clone("git://github.com/nep-pack/NonlinearEigenproblems.jl.git");
 ```
+Due to the transition, you need also switch to git-tag 0.1.

-Check out "Getting started" in the user documentation https://nep-pack.github.io/NonlinearEigenproblems.jl
+After that, check out "Getting started" in the user documentation https://nep-pack.github.io/NonlinearEigenproblems.jl

 # Development